Nonso-M/JobETL/README.md

 Before running the Dockerized ETL pipeline, ensure you have the following:

 - Docker installed on your system.
-- Docker Compose also installed.
+- Docker Compose should also  be installed.
 - Access credentials for the API.
-- DataBase Credentials if you want to push it to your own PostGres DB.
+- DataBase Credentials if you want to push it to your own Postgres Database.

 <a id="setup"></a>
 ## Setup